-By introducing next-generation surfacing and bonding materials to the aerospace industry, we’re enabling lighter aircraft that can fly faster, higher, and farther, for less cost.
+By introducing next-generation surfacing and bonding materials to the aerospace industry, we’re enabling lighter aircraft that can fly faster, higher and farther for less cost.

 Wherever planes fly, 3M’s innovative materials enable them to go higher and farther for less cost.
-Our work in this space has created a new portfolio of cutting-edge product solutions, with major airlines calling on 3M to collaborate on new opportunities and challenges.
-From the film and adhesive technologies to window restoration systems and thermal and acoustic installation, 3M Aerospace will continue to drive future innovations that enable more efficient, next-generation aircraft to take flight.
+Our work in this area has created a new portfolio of cutting-edge product solutions, with major airlines calling on 3M to collaborate on new opportunities and challenges.
+From the film and adhesive technologies to window restoration systems, and thermal and acoustic installation, 3M Aerospace will continue to drive future innovations that enable more efficient, next-generation aircraft to take flight.

 - Denise Rutherford

-Vice President & General Manager, 3M Aerospace & Aircraft Maintenance Division
+Vice-President & General Manager, 3M Aerospace & Aircraft Maintenance Division

-3M Aerospace offers many advanced technologies for aircraft interiors, exteriors, and structures.
+3M Aerospace offers many advanced technologies for aircraft interiors, exteriors and structures.

 Strength to hold a structural panel for the life of a building.
-Or so gentle they yield to a child.
+Or so gentle, they yield to a child.

 From simple single-layered films to complex films tuned to transmit or reflect specific wavelengths.